gordonhennesy/dealerinspire-php-contact-form/README.md

     MAIL_PASSWORD=yourgooglepassword
     MAIL_ENCRYPTION=ssl

+- Mailtrap.

-- For testing purposes, and to see how your email looks on different devices, you may wish to set up mailtrap.
-Signing up is free, and you can log onto your account, and any emails you send (regardless of the TO: address) end up in your inbox folders, so that you make sure that they were sent.
+For testing purposes, and to see how your email looks on different devices, you may wish to set up mailtrap.
+Signing up is free at [Mailtrap](https://mailtrap.io), and you can log onto your account, and any emails you send (regardless of the TO: address) end up in your inbox folders, so that you make sure that they were sent.
 The website allows you to see what the emails look like on different devices, as well.